- Mortgage Calcs

 - Save Money

 Our rate table lists current home equity offers in your area, which you can use to find a local lender or compare against other loan options.
 From the [loan type] select box you can choose between HELOCs and home equity loans of a 5, 10, 15, 20 or 30 year duration.

-A second mortgage is an additional loan that can be acquired after the first mortgage.
-The same assets that were used to secure the first mortgage, must be used to secure the second.
-Generally, the interest rate on a second mortgage is higher than that of a first mortgage.
+A second mortgage is an additional loan that can be acquired after the first.
+The same assets that were used to secure the first, must be used to secure the second.
+Generally, the interest rate on a second mortgage is higher than that of a first.
 Equity determines the quantity and type of second mortgage an individual qualifies for.

 Obtaining a second mortgage requires the same process as obtaining a first mortgage.
 Lenders will require all the same paperwork, as well as a new appraisal of the individual’s assets.
-The new lender will require personal information, including asset values, in order to determine whether or not a second mortgage will be loaned.
+The new lender will require personal information, including asset values, in order to determine whether or not to offer a loan.

-There are two types of second mortgages: fixed and variable rate mortgages.
-The interest on a fixed rate mortgage will remain the same throughout the life of the loan.
+There are two types of second mortgages: fixed and variable rate.
+The interest on a fixed rate loan will remain the same throughout the life of the loan.
 Fixed rate loans usually last longer than variable rate loans, about 15 to 30 years.
 The variable or adjustable rate mortgages (ARMs) have interest rates that can be periodically changed by the lender.
-Adjustable rate mortgages generally have shorter terms than fixed rate loans, lasting between one and 20 years.
+Adjustable rates generally have shorter terms, lasting between one and 20 years, with periodic rate resets.

 Individuals who are considering a variable rate mortgage need to take a number of factors into consideration before making their decision.
 It is important to discuss the following topics with the mortgage company: